InstituteforDiseaseModeling/laser/docs/performance.rst

 .. code-block:: text

-   "This code is way too slow.
-How can we speed it up?
-The arrays are all about 1e6 or 1e7 in size."
+   "This code is much too slow.
+(My arrays are all about 1e6 or 1e7 in size.)"

 If your code consists mainly of **for-loops** without much **NumPy**, you can add: